-This positive difference reflects the fact that the average drop in pressure of the Patriots’ balls was greater than that of the Colts.
+This positive difference reflects the fact that the average drop in pressure of the Patriots' footballs was greater than that of the Colts.

 How do all the group averages compare?

-The two teams’ average drop values are closer when the balls are randomly assigned to the two teams than they were for the balls actually used in the game.
+The two teams' average drop values are closer when the team labels are randomly assigned to the footballs than they were for the two groups actually used in the game.

 It's time for a step that is now familiar.
 We will do repeated simulations of the test statistic under the null hypothesis, by repeatedly permuting the footballs and assigning random sets to the two teams.

-differences contains 10,000 values of the test statistic simulated under the null hypothesis.
+differences that contains 10,000 values of the test statistic simulated under the null hypothesis.

 To calculate the empirical P-value, it's important to recall the alternative hypothesis, which is that the Patriots' drops are too large to be the result of chance variation alone.

-The “direction of the alternative” is towards large drops for the Patriots, with correspondingly large values for out test statistic “Patriots’ average - Colts’ average”.
-So the P-value is the chance (computed under the null hypothesis) of getting a test statistic equal to our observed value of 0.73352272727272805 or larger.
+Larger drops for the Patriots favor the alternative hypothesis.
+So the P-value is the chance (computed under the null hypothesis) of getting a test statistic equal to our observed value of 0.733522727272728 or larger.

 empirical_P = np.count_nonzero(differences >= observed_difference) / 10000 empirical_P